D-Brox/reload-from-tray/README.md

 # Reload From Tray
-Small Powercord plugin to add restart button to the system tray.
+Small Powercord plugin to add reload and relaunch buttons to the system tray.

 Obs: not compatible with tray-status-picker